What Do I Major IN If I Want To Be An X-Ray Tech?

 Students looking to become X-ray techs typically earn an associate's degree in X-ray technology or radiologic technology.
 These programs are often found at community colleges and vocational schools and may take two years of full-time work to complete.
 This program consists of both classroom and clinical work conducted on campus.
 Some training programs include training at an outside facility, such as a health center affiliated with the school.

 While associate's degrees are the most common degree in this field, according to the U.S. Bureau of Labor Statistics (BLS), some states may only require a certificate to take the X-ray tech licensing test (www.bls.gov).
-Bachelor's degree programs in radiologic technology are also available for X-ray technicians looking for leadership or management positions; however the BLS reports that there were only 35 bachelor's degree programs available in the U.S. in 2009.
+Bachelor's degree programs in radiologic technology are also available for X-ray technicians looking for leadership or management positions.

 X-Ray Tech Curricula